The Best Watercolor Supplies for Beginners

 Paint palettes are another area where I think it’s okay to skimp at first.
 Use the plastic palettes if you want.
 They stain, but they’re cheap.
 (Blick link)

 It’s also okay to use plain white dishes (don’t use them for eating anymore, though!)
+They can’t return to the kitchen once they enter the studio.

 Other Watercolor Supplies